Northern Middlesex Region Housing Snapshot

 Northern Middlesex County Housing Demand

 NMCOG’s population grew at a rapid clip between 2010 and 2020, increasing by 8.3%.
 In the coming decade, the region’s population is projected to stabilize, with an increase or decrease of 1.6% or less across all three scenarios.
-As with the state overall, the region is projected to see declines in all groups under the age of 35; and offsetting increases in the number of Older Adults.
+As with the state overall, the region is projected to see declines in all groups under the age of 35 and offsetting increases in the number of older adults.

-At this time, NMCOG is in the process of updating their region housing plan, At Home in Greater Lowell, which includes multiple convenings, data collection and analysis, as well as a storytelling component.
-Engagement processes have led to the creation of six main goals that include various strategies the region can deploy to address challenges of housing affordability and availability.[2]
+At Home in Greater Lowell engagement processes have led to the creation of six main goals that include various strategies the region can deploy to address challenges of housing affordability and availability.
 For example, strategies to increase housing production (Goal 1) are to implement zoning changes that encourage production and to create a regional plan for adaptive reuse of underutilized properties.
 Some of the strategies to support other goals are to develop a digital regional rental housing inventory and to expand first-time homebuying programs.

 Help Us Improve Mass.gov with your feedback